sahanakowshik/DS598-Team-S/LuxAI/solution.md

-Firstly, we'd like to thank the organizers and other participants.
-We were able to learn much through the competition, such as reinforcement learning and CNN architectures.
-The only regret is that we couldn't make RL work out.
-On the other hand, if it were easier to utilize RL, we wouldn't have obtained such a good result due to our lack of knowledge and skills.
-Fortunately, we will be able to learn from the successful top teams using RL, so we're looking forward to using this experience for the next time.

 # Summary
-Like many of the other participants, our final solution is imitation learning from top 7 agents using the almost same network architecture shared by [Sazuma's notebook](https://www.kaggle.com/shoheiazuma/lux-ai-with-imitation-learning).
+Like many of the other participants, our final solution is imitation learning from top 2 agents using the almost same network architecture shared by [Sazuma's notebook](https://www.kaggle.com/shoheiazuma/lux-ai-with-imitation-learning).
 Since it would not be desirable to train the network from a complete mixture of data from different agents, we prepared as many last FC-layers as the number of agents to learn, while the CNN architecture is shared.
 In inference, we used only the FC-layer which is trained with the top agent.